solidi/hl-mods/workspace/redist/readme.txt

     - thetemple, an original map by b1rd
     - glacialcore, a reskin of rapidcore by b1rd
     - latenightxmas, an original rats styled map by b1rd
+    - storm, an rebuild of ci_massacre by b1rd
 - 8 New Game Modes (mp_gamemode)
     - "coldskull" - be the first to collect all the skulls!
     - "ctf" - capture the flag, grab the flag and run it back to base!